-Best Consumed With: Tandoori Roti (bread prepared in a clay oven) and chopped onion salads.
+Best consumed with: tandoori roti (bread prepared in a clay oven) and chopped onion salads.

 Seekh kebabs are minced meat rolls, smoke-baked or grilled to give them the crisp and spices to add to the flavor and aroma.
 Although it originated in Middle East, the dish has found a whole new form and taste in the Indian sub-continent.
-Visit the honorable city of Luckhnow and try out the famous Tundey Kebab.
+Visit the honorable city of Luckhnow and try the Tundey Kebab.

-Best Consumed With: Mayonnaise, coriander chutney, and chopped onions.
+Best consumed with: mayonnaise, coriander chutney, and chopped onions.

 The representative of South Indian cuisine, Masala Dosa has its fame worldwide.
-However, just like the best pizza can only be found in Italy or Mexico only can offer the best original taco, the best Dosa can only be tasted in India.
+However, just as the best pizza can only be found in Italy or Mexico only can offer the best original taco, the best Dosa can only be tasted in India.
 It is traditionally prepared from rice batter and filled with mashed potatoes and other vegetables.

-Best Consumed With: Lentil-based vegetable stew called ‘Sambhar’ and coconut chutney.
+Best consumed with: lentil-based vegetable stew called ‘Sambhar’ and coconut chutney.

-Special suggestion: try consuming hot pieces of Gulaab Jaamun with additional scoops of ice-cream (vanilla flavor recommended).
+Best consumed with: hot pieces of Gulaab Jaamun with additional scoops of ice-cream (vanilla flavor recommended).

 Not that the Northern part of India rules the cuisine culture, but it does has a lot of it to offer; Choley Bhature is another one in the list.
 A combination of spicy chick peas (Choley) and fried bread made from bleached wheat flour (Bhature), the delicacy has a reputation of sidelining any dish on a table.

-Best Consumed With: Pickle, chopped onions, and coriander chutney.
+Best consumed with: pickle, chopped onions, and coriander chutney.

-When it is the royal state of India, even the dishes offered are kingly.
 The signature non-vegetarian dish from the state of Rajasthan is the Laal Maans (Red Meat).
 This is a spicy mutton curry prepared with sauce of curd and a number of Indian spices, especially red chillies.